kpbarasa/aws-server-less-ecommerce-products-microservice/README.md

     - `Product Analytics`: This service can provide data on product performance, such as sales, views, and customer reviews.

 - Category Service:
-    - Category Management: This service should manage product categories or hierarchies to help organize and classify products.
+    - `Category Management`: This service should manage product categories or hierarchies to help organize and classify products.
-    - Category Navigation: It should enable users to navigate and filter products by categories, making it easier to find what they are looking for.
+    - `Category Navigation`: It should enable users to navigate and filter products by categories, making it easier to find what they are looking for.
-    - Category Analytics: This service can provide insights into category popularity and product distribution within categories.
+    - `Category Analytics`: This service can provide insights into category popularity and product distribution within categories.

 - Coupons Service:
-    - Coupon Creation: This service should allow administrators to create and configure various types of coupons or discounts.
+    - `Coupon Creation`: This service should allow administrators to create and configure various types of coupons or discounts.
-    - Coupon Validation: It should validate coupons during the checkout process to apply discounts accurately.
+    - `Coupon Validation`: It should validate coupons during the checkout process to apply discounts accurately.
-    - Coupon Expiry: Manage coupon expiry dates and enforce their usage within the specified timeframe.
+    - `Coupon Expiry`: Manage coupon expiry dates and enforce their usage within the specified timeframe.
-    - Coupon Usage Tracking: Keep track of how often coupons are used, providing insights for marketing and promotion strategies
+    - `Coupon Usage Tracking`: Keep track of how often coupons are used, providing insights for marketing and promotion strategies

 - Image Service:
     - grab the fileName from queryString